 In Resurgence of the People, the wave of catastrophe has crashed, taking with it the colonial world and leaving Indigenous people in charge.
 Four white men brandishing assault rifles and body armour are trapped on an island in the distance.
 They represent the colonial state, stripped back to its essences of violence and exclusion.
 They are, variously, the military, police, border patrol, white nationalists, and mass shooters, with one man flashing the white power hand sign at the passing boat filled with Indigenous people and refugees.
 A white businessman desperately grasps at an oar, trying to pull his way onto the lifeboat.
 A Black doctor, who has just delivered a Native child, fetches the lifeless body of a nameless white man.
 People wearing orange life vests suggest refugees—victims of climate change and the legacy of U.S. imperialist wars in Syria, Libya, Honduras, Guatemala, and Iraq, to name but a few.
 Native paddlers guide the boat, suggesting Native traditions and resiliency are pushing the world towards a more sustainable and just future, in a present defined by troubled waters.

 Eight white men own half our current world’s social wealth.
-Cheap labor is desired but not the labourers, the human beings themselves.
+Cheap labour is desired but not the labourers, the human beings themselves.
 Wealth flows to the centre of global capitalism—to places like New York City—but never outwards.
 And the mobility wealth provides never applies to the wretched of the Earth, forced to traverse deadly passages of water and land, across borders not of their making.
 If they are lucky and survive the journey, a jail cell or detention centre awaits.
 Their mobility is made criminal, their existence deemed illegal.

 Children pay the heaviest toll for this cruelty.
 At the front of the boat in Resurgence of the People, Native children sit dressed in boarding school uniforms.
 They are the stolen generations.
 In Canada, thousands of Native children were removed from their families and placed in 150 boarding schools where an estimated six thousand Indigenous children died.
 With more than 357 boarding schools, the number of Native children who died in the U.S. is still unknown.
 The idea of the “modern” boarding school came from Richard Pratt, a military man.
 In 1874, at Fort Marion, a prison-island in Florida, Pratt drilled the Native prisoners of war with military discipline, dressed them in surplus Civil War uniforms, cut their hair, taught them English, and convinced them to become their own prison guards.
 In 1879, he opened the Carlisle Industrial Indian School in Pennsylvania, based on the Fort Marion experiment.
 Lakota children were his first students—taken hostage to force their recalcitrant parents to sell their land—and many of them died there.
 By 1900, more than three quarters of Native children in America were enrolled in boarding schools.